jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 I think a lot of this needs to be put in the other sections.

 Operators, literals *is* a special text code issue.
 It can be parallelized with language integration, actually.
-And if it can’t be put in one concept as it is now, then I might need to make a single concept that covers language integration altogehter.
+And if it can’t be put in one concept as it is now, then I might need to make a single concept that covers language integration altogether.
 There are two ways to express parameters in text code: as a definition or as a procedure call.
 The declaration of a procedure can be expressed as freely as an operator or literal notation.
 The general form of a textual procedure call notation is nothing more than a standard operator notation for a procedure.

 - Mention that access operators are operator notations of the system procedures.
 - Explain what execution control text notation is (is it an operator notation?)